newmedicine/grav-plugin-snappygrav/README.md

 * [Wkhtmltopdf](http://wkhtmltopdf.org/), the open source (LGPLv3) command line tools to render HTML into PDF (minimum version required 0.12.x).
 The Wkhtmltopdf project maintained by [Ashish Kulkarni](https://github.com/ashkulz), originally created by [Jakob Truelsen](https://github.com/antialize), released under open source License (LGPLv3).
 * [jquery-confirm v3](https://craftpip.github.io/jquery-confirm/) library with changes.

-> From version v1.3.1-rc.1 these libraries are already provided in the vendor folder (knplabs/knp-snappy and h4cc/wkhtmltopdf-i386).
+> From version v1.3.1-rc.1 the first two libraries are already provided in the vendor folder (knplabs/knp-snappy and h4cc/wkhtmltopdf-i386).
+The latest library is provided by version 1.5.0.

 However it is useful to know that ...

-The simplest way to install these libraries is via [Composer](http://getcomposer.org/).
+The simplest way to install `KnpLabs Snappy` and `Wkhtmltopdf` is via [Composer](http://getcomposer.org/).
 Regarding Snappy, place yourself in the Snappygrav plugin folder and type:

     $ composer require knplabs/knp-snappy